 - Sending a clear health message to employees and customers

-Business owners and employers: get more detailed information.
+Business owners and employers: download free signage and get more detailed information.

 For help quitting smoking, talk to your healthcare provider, or consider using FDA-approved cessation aides, such as nicotine replacement therapy (gum, patches, and inhalers).

 Frequently asked questions

 - What is the Smoking in Public Places Law?